jina-ai/jina/docs/advanced/experimental/indexers-benchmark.md

 In the below graphs you can see the performance, in terms of speed and evaluation.
 Speed is reported for query time, in total seconds.
-Evaluation is provided in both precision and recall, out of the `top_k` 100.
+Evaluation is provided as recall, out of the `top_k` 100.
 The tables are sorted by `time_search`.

 ```{include} bench/gist.md